 - It's estimated that Americans consume almost 1.5 billion brownies every year.

 - The world's largest brownie - made from 210 packs of Betty Crocker brownie mix, 504 eggs, 23.1 litres of oil and 9.45 litres of water - was baked in Saudi Arabia in September 2022 and weighed in at a whopping 152kg.

 - You can add almost anything to brownies but walnuts are the most popular add-in ingredient.

 There's no better day to enjoy a Brownie cocktail.
 It's the perfect way to pass the time while you wait for the real things to bake.

 On this day every year, Bodhi Day, the Japanese celebrate the enlightenment of Buddha, the moment at which Gautama Siddhartha, while sitting under a bodhi tree, found the solution to the problems he was confronting and achieved Nirvana.

-In Japan the festival is known as "rohatsu", or "eighth day of the twelfth month".
+In Japan, the festival is known as "rohatsu", or "eighth day of the twelfth month".
 Zen monasteries often host a weeklong ritual culminating today, and believers are supposed to meditate for the whole of tonight.

 We'll be pursuing our own form of Japanese enlightenment today, with the meditative harmony of whisky and water, lovingly and calmly stirred, that the folk of Japan know as "Mizuwari", or "mixed with water", and often drink with dinner.
-Do give it a go.

 It's also Pretend To Be A Time Traveller Day